m-ades/hurley-logic/README.md

 # Logic Proof Practice App

-An interactive static web app (client-side only) for practicing formal logic proofs using Hurley's notation.
-Built with React.
-All validation happens locally in the browser - no backend required.
+Static React web app for practicing formal logic proofs in Hurley’s notation for PHILO 275 at Hunter College.
+This repo is mostly for working out the question format and proof-checking system for a future logic learning platform.

 ## Tech Stack

-- **React 18**
+- **React**
 - **Material UI**
 - **Vite**